System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Introduction

-The goal of this paper is to establish conditions of generation and preservation of entanglement between a noninteracting fermionic impurity and the attached fermionic bath in three distinct dynamic and thermodynamic regimes.
-First, we investigate entanglement in a global thermal equilibrium of the system and the bath, establishing its dependence on the coupling strength to the reservoir, particle-hole symmetry, and the statistical ensemble considered.
-Then, inspired by our previous study of the mutual information~\cite{ptaszynski2022}, we show that entanglement can be preserved at long times during transient relaxation of a fermionic impurity due to the formation of system-environment bound states.
-Finally, we analyze voltage-driven junctions consisting of a fermionic impurity attached to two baths with different chemical potentials; in particular, we investigate the dependence of entanglement on the applied voltage, system-reservoir coupling, and symmetry of the system.

-The article is organized as follows.
-In Sec.~\ref{sec:model} we present a model of fermionic impurity and the methods we use to characterize entanglement.
-Secs.~\ref{sec:equi}--\ref{sec:volt} present the results for equilibrium, transient relaxation, and for voltage-driven cases, respectively.
+\textit{Structure of the paper}.---This article is organized as follows.
+In Sec.~\ref{sec:ferment} we present the definition of entanglement applicable to fermionic systems and methods used to quantify the system-bath entanglement.
+In Sec.~\ref{sec:model} we discuss the model and the methods used to describe its dynamics.
+Secs.~\ref{sec:equi}--\ref{sec:volt} present the results for the equilibrium, transient relaxation, and voltage-driven cases, respectively.
 Finally, Sec.~\ref{sec:concl} brings the conclusions following from our results.
-The Appendixes~\ref{sec:transp} and~\ref{sec:hous} contain the definition of partial transposition and the description of the Householder tridiagonalization algorithm.
+Appendices~\ref{sec:transp}--\ref{sec:mutinf} contain the definition of partial transposition, the description of the Householder tridiagonalization algorithm, and the analytic theory of system-bath mutual information.